kibook/s1kd-tools/s1kd-metadata/README.md

 -H
 Lists all available metadata with a short description of each.
 Specify specific metadata to describe with the -n option.

+-L
+Treat input as a list of data module filenames to read or edit metadata on, rather than a data module itself.

 -n &lt;name&gt;
 The name of the piece of metadata to fetch.
 This option can be specified multiple times to fetch multiple pieces of metadata.
 If -n is not specified, all available metadata names are printed with their values.
 This output can be sent to a text file, edited, and then specified with the -c option as a means of editing metadata in any text editor.